Running Multiple Nodes on Localhost or Private Network

 Note over PeerA, PeerB: Connection Aborted!

-For example, if Worker A and Worker B both announce 127.0.0.1:9000, and you have allowed 127.0.0.1 in the DHT, Worker A might query "Where is Worker B?" and receive 127.0.0.1:9000.
+Example: Worker A and Worker B both announce 127.0.0.1:9000, and you have allowed 127.0.0.1 in the DHT.
+Worker A queries "Where is Worker B?" and receives 127.0.0.1:9000.
 If Worker A dials this, it connects to itself.
-Hypha's will detect that the remote Peer ID matches the local Peer ID and immediately abort the connection to prevent DHT state corruption, making it impossible for Worker A to connect to Worker B.
+Hypha detects that the remote Peer ID matches the local Peer ID and immediately aborts the connection to prevent DHT state corruption, making it impossible for Worker A to connect to Worker B.

 Recommended Configuration